LeeDoYup/AnoGAN-tf/README.md

 Basic model is DCGAN (Deep Convolutional Generative Adversarial Networks).

-Thanks for github.com/carpedm20, cuz he share basic guide line to implement DCGAN.

-Basic structure of this implementation is based on his implementations.

 * (Anomaly Detection of MNIST is not yet available)

 ## Model Description